Faith Evans: Writing

 Evans released her autobiographic book called Keep the Faith: A Memoir on August 29, 2008.
-Written with Aliya S. King, it detailed the singer's life, but also discussed Evans' controversial relationship with her late husband, the Notorious B.I.G.:
+Written with Aliya S. King, it detailed the singer's life, but also discussed Evans's controversial relationship with her late husband, the Notorious B.I.G.:

 "I want people to understand that although he was a large part of my life, my story doesn't actually begin or end with Big's death.
 My journey has been complicated on many levels.
 And since I am always linked to Big, there are a lot of misconceptions about who I really am.
 It's not easy putting your life out there for the masses.
 But I've decided I'll tell my own story.
 For Big.
 For my children.
 And for myself."
-In its initial release, Keep the Faith: A Memoir landed in the Top 20 on New York's Best Seller's List two consecutive weeks in a row.
-During 2009, the book received The 2009 African American Literary Award for Best Biography/Memoir.
+In its initial release, Keep the Faith: A Memoir landed in the Top 20 on New York Times Best Seller's List two weeks in a row.
+The book received the 2009 African American Literary Award for Best Biography/Memoir.

 Philanthropy

-In 2014, Faith showed support for Little Kids Rock by donating items for auction to raise money in support of music education in public schools.
+In 2014, Evans showed support for Little Kids Rock by donating items for auction to raise money in support of music education in public schools.

 Artistry

-Faith Evans said that some of her biggest musical influences and favourite singers are gospel singer Karen Clark-Sheard (whom she has been often likened to), Shirley Murdock, Chaka Khan, Anita Baker and Aretha Franklin.
+Evans said that some of her biggest musical influences and favourite singers are gospel singer Karen Clark-Sheard (whom she has been often likened to), Shirley Murdock, Chaka Khan, Anita Baker and Aretha Franklin.